A B O U T

 T H E M U S I C. . .

 The evening will be infused with moving and empowering live music by: esteemed international all-female voice & drum group, ADAAWE; lauded singer-writer-performance artist, Marc Broyard*; and "Gil Scott-Heron Bluesology" cast member, Art.Us Mansoir, who will also join Gia Scott-Heron for a riveting piece of spoken word and song.
 There will also be a special multimedia music piece by performance/visual artist, Derek Shields, as well as a compelling video of music and original prose by musicians’ musician and popular L.A. singer-songwriter, Jason Luckett*.
+We're also pleased to announce that performing will be yet another popular vocalist and Highways creative artist alum, Lura Daniels-Ball, who is also the president of Our Authors' Study Club (OASC) founded by Vassie Davis Wright, and chartered by Dr. Carter G. Woodson, the "father" of Black History Month, which will make her performance very poignant.

 T H E A R T. . .